Let Me Be Your Fantasy: Chart performance

-"Let Me Be Your Fantasy" reached No. 76 on the UK Singles Chart when first released in 1992.
+In Europe, "Let Me Be Your Fantasy" reached No. 76 on the UK Singles Chart when first released in 1992.
 It remained popular, and the single was reissued in the UK in 1994.
 It entered the UK Singles Chart at No. 3 before climbing to No. 1 the following week, on 20 November 1994, where it remained for two weeks.
 It was the 18th best-selling single of 1994 in the UK.
 On the Eurochart Hot 100, "Let Me Be Your Fantasy" peaked at No. 5 in December 1994.
-It was also a top-20 hit in Finland, the Netherlands, Sweden and Switzerland.
-The song was released for a third time in 2000 as a UK garage remix by Trick or Treat.
+It was also a top-10 hit in Greece, where it reached number two, and a top-20 hit in Finland, the Netherlands, Sweden and Switzerland.
+In West Asia, it became a top-10 hit in Israel, peaking at number eight on 27 December 1994.
+The song also charted in Oceania, reaching number 54 on the ARIA singles chart in Australia.
+It was released for a third time in 2000 as a UK garage remix by Trick or Treat.
 This version, featuring MC Tails, peaked at No. 16.

 Music video

-The accompanying music video for "Let Me Be Your Fantasy" is mostly made in black-and-white, but some scenes are shown in colour.
+The accompanying music video for "Let Me Be Your Fantasy" is mostly made in black-and-white, but some scenes are also shown in colour.
 In many scenes, singer Dorothy Fearon is seen in the middle of three lit candles on each side.
 Other scenes show the two male members of Baby D or several dancers performing choreography.
-Sometimes these are also seen in the middle of the six lit candles.
+Sometimes the men are also seen in the middle of the six lit candles.
 A woman with a long head scarf and a couple, both with bald heads, also appear in the video.
 Some scenes are made to look like billowing water, with Fearon wearing black sunglasses in the background.
+"Let Me Be Your Fantasy" was a Box Top on British music television channel The Box in December 1994.
+One month later, it was B-listed on Germany's VIVA and received active rotation on MTV Europe the following month, in February 1995.